magnusrodseth/disaster-tweets/assignment-2/Assignment2.md

 We trained the models on the training set using 5-fold cross-validation.
 The reason for using cross-validation is to ensure that the model is evaluated on different subsets of the training data.
 This helps reduce the risk of overfitting.
 The reason for using 5 folds is that it is a good balance between computational cost and accuracy.
 We then used the trained model to predict the labels for the test set.
 This way we ensure that the model is evaluated on unseen data, giving us a better idea of how well it would perform in the real world.
 However, it should still be said that the test set is not a perfect representation of the real world.
 The test set is still a subset of the same dataset, and the data is not collected in real-time.
 This means that the test set is not a perfect representation of the real world.

-To tune our models we use grid search.
+To tune our models, we use grid search.
 Grid search is a technique for finding the optimal combination of hyperparameters for a given model.
 The reason for using grid search is that it is a simple and effective way of testing which parameters make the model perform the best.
 The downside of grid search is that it is computationally expensive.
 However, since we are only tuning a few hyperparameters, the computational cost is not too high.

 ## 4.1 Logistic regression
 ### 4.1.1 About the model